temporalio/temporal-learning/docs/getting_started/go/hello_world_in_go/index.md

 Creating reliable applications is a difficult task.
 [Temporal](https://temporal.io) lets you create fault-tolerant resiliant applications using programming languages you already know, so you can build complex applications that execute successfully and recover from failures.

-In this tutorial, you will build your first Temporal Application from scratch using the [Temporal Go SDK](https://github.com/temporalio/go-sdk).
-The app will consist of four pieces:
+In this tutorial, you will build your first [Temporal Application](https://docs.temporal.io/temporal#temporal-application) from scratch using the [Temporal Go SDK](https://github.com/temporalio/go-sdk).
+The Temporal Application will consist of the following pieces:

 1. A [Workflow](https://docs.temporal.io/workflows): Workflows are functions that define the overall flow of the application and represent the orchestration aspect of the business logic.
 2. An [Activity](https://docs.temporal.io/activities): Activities are functions called during Workflow Execution and represent the execution aspect of your business logic.
 The Workflow you'll create executes a single Activity, which takes a string from the Workflow as input and returns a formatted version of this string to the Workflow.